 1. Sweet Ladies Bakery.
 Photo by Andrew Morrell Photography

 It’s rare for us to have event planners as clients but in this case, our bride plans trade shows for a living.
 With her job’s constant travel demands, she really need a wedding planner to focus on getting her wedding planning tasks done.
-We had a fun time designing their wedding to reflect their love of boating and for their cats.
+We had a fun time designing their wedding at Lansdowne Resort in Leesburg, Virginia to reflect their love of boating and for their cats.
 Carina Herman of LBC Design Co created an wedding logo that depicted a boat anchor with the name of their boat on it, flanked by an illustration of their two cats.
-Enjoy!
-Vicky
+All photos by Stephen Gosling

 Wedding Planner: Event Accomplished, Vicky Choy and Megan Farris

 Graphic Design: LBC Design Co.

 Officiant: Joan Nelson Phillips

 DJ: Michael Bell, MyDeejay